 "I am showing a large suspended textile sculpture called New Terrain, from a series The Fantasies.
 I work mostly with found materials; things from op-shops, the footpath, my wardrobe, a warehouse in North Coburg with a huge collection of vintage fabric.
 As I began to realise my grad show work, I was looking for materials that would help me create a seductive dreamland… old pastel coloured slips, stockings, old fifties cotton dresses, ribbons, sheer fabrics of lace and tulle.
 This sculpture is cut and stitched together using vintage petticoat lace trim and held to the wall with garter belt clips.
 The psychic effect, or at least my aim, was to convey a lightness and exuberance."

-"The most sustaining part of my art school experience has been the connections with my amazing peers and teachers, and these relationships continue.
+On art school "The most sustaining part of my art school experience has been the connections with my amazing peers and teachers, and these relationships continue.
 Studying at VCA has given me technical, conceptual and emotional confidence in my practice.
 Through an understanding of art history I feel connected to a lineage of artists, like VALIE EXPORT, Louise Bourgeois and Miriam Schapiro— my spiritual grandmothers!"

 On next steps in her career